cbillowes/curious-programmer-copernicium/resume/2014-britehouse.md

     - Solr
     - LESS
     - SASS
+  summary:
+    Britehouse, formerly known as 3Fifteen, placed me at DStv Digital Media.
+I joined an Agile SCRUM team focusing on production based voting solutions such as Idols, Big Brother and Survivor.
+I later joined the DStv Now web team.
 ---

 I was based at DStv Digital Media the day I joined 3Fifteen (now Britehouse).
 I was introduced to Agile and formed part of a Scrum environment in a cross-functional team.